nschlia/ffmpegfs/README.md

 ### Lock ups when accessed through Samba

-When accessed one a Samba drive, the pending read can lock the whole share, causing Windows Explorer and even KDE Dolphin to freeze.
-Any access from the same machine to that share is blocked, Even "ls" is not possible and blocks until the data was returned.
+When accessed from a Samba drive, the pending read can lock the whole share, causing Windows Explorer and even KDE Dolphin to freeze.
+Any access from the same machine to that share is blocked, Even "ls" is not possible and blocks until the data is returned.

-Seems others had the same problem:
+It seems others had the same problem:

 http://samba.2283325.n4.nabble.com/Hangs-Accessing-fuse-filesystem-in-Windows-through-Samba-td4681904.html